 WordPress is user-friendly

-You can create your first website in a matter of hours, and you don’t need to know what HTML, CSS, PHP or MySQL even mean.
+You can create your first website in a matter of hours, and you don’t need to know what HTML, CSS, PHP, or MySQL even means.

 You might have heard from your friends that you “must use WP” or that “WP is the best”.
 Those are obviously biased opinions that vary based on what you need out of a CMS or what kind of a site you’re building.
 However, regardless of what you need we guarantee that you should at least consider using and learning how to use WordPress.
 It’s easy to get into WP and start doing something but at the same time, after you learn a bit you’ll realize it has endless possibilities and it’s here to stay – WP is still gaining momentum and users, growing day by day.
 If you’re looking for a career think about WP too.
 And no, you don’t have to be a programmer.
 Writing, translating, managing, designing – those are all jobs that can be based on and around WP – you just need to start learning the basics.

 WordPress has become the most popular platform for developing blogs and websites.
 There are many reasons for that, and we mentioned just a few of those in this article.
 Now that you got acquainted with WordPress, it’s your time to get to know it even better.
 If you decide to start your new website with WordPress, stay with us and we’ll help you with every step of your new adventure.